 Civil Service Pensions Board

-The Civil Service Pensions Board (CSPB), is responsible for assisting the Scheme Manager (the Minister for the Cabinet Office) in the effective administration of the Civil Service pension arrangements.
+The Civil Service Pensions Board (CSPB) is responsible for assisting the Scheme Manager in the effective administration of the Civil Service pension arrangements.

 What the CSPB does not do

 The CSPB has no role in setting scheme policy in terms of how scheme benefits are calculated, or what contributions employers or members pay.
 The Government is responsible for setting Civil Service pensions policy.
 Please click here for more information about the role of the Cabinet Office in the management of the Civil Service pension arrangements.

 Current CSPB membership